 What is Sharpe Ratio?

-A principle of investing is that there is a connected relationship between generating returns (profit) and taking risk.
+A principle of investing is that there is a connected relationship between generating returns (profit) and taking risks.
 Sharpe Ratio is a formula that measures whether your returns are large enough to compensate for the amount of risk you are taking.

 Sharpe Ratio - The Math